-The information provided below was provided by management and has not been audited; therefore, we do not express an opinion or provide any assurance on the information.
+The information below was provided by management and has not been audited by us; therefore, we do not express an opinion or provide any assurance on the information.

-As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)6, Rules of the Auditor General, the Bannon Lakes Community Development District reported:
+As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)7, Rules of the Auditor General, Bannon Lakes Community Development District reported:

-- 1) The total number of District employees compensated in the last pay period of the District's fiscal year: 0 - 2) The total number of independent contractors to whom nonemployee compensation was paid in the last month of the District's fiscal year: 18 - 3) All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency: \$1,293 - 4) All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency: \$777,423 - 5) Each construction project with a total cost of at least \$65,000 approved by the District that is scheduled to begin on or after October 1, 2022, together with the total expenditures for such project: None - 6) A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the District amends a final adopted budget under Section 189.016(6), Florida Statutes: The budget was amended, see below.
+- 1) The total number of District employees compensated in the last pay period of the District's fiscal year: 0 - 2) The total number of independent contractors, defined as individuals or entities that receive 1099s, to whom nonemployee compensation was paid in the last month of the District's fiscal year: 17 - 3) All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency: \$1,662.30 - 4) All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency: \$611,632.86 - 5) Each construction project with a total cost of at least \$65,000 approved by the District that is scheduled to begin on or after October 1, 2023, together with the total expenditures for such project: Series 2022 costs totaled \$248,301.77 - 6) A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the District amends a final adopted budget under Section 189.016(6), Florida Statutes: The Board did not amend the budget.